Chinwesarah/Online-Retail-Store-Sales-Analysis/README.md

 **1. Sales Analysis**

-a.
-Total sales per Country and a Pareto analysis to establish the countries accounting for about 90% of total sales.
+**a.
+Total sales per Country and a Pareto analysis** to establish the countries accounting for about 90% of total sales.

+**Steps taken to achieve this include:**

+-A pivot table is created with the Invoice date in years as columns and Country as row, the sum of Total amount is dragged to Values.

+-A new column called 'Cummulative %' is added to the pivot table and this is populated by a formula that calculates the running total of percentages and shows the progressive total as you move down the list.
+This will help us understand how each counry contributes incrementally to the total sum.

+-A second table is extracted from the pivot table showing the countries that make up a cummulative percentage of 90%.

+-This extracted table is then used for the Pareto chart.

-b.
-Sales trend overtime.
+**b.
+Sales trend overtime.**

+**Steps taken to achieve this include:**

+-A pivot table is created with the Invoice date as years and months dragged to Rows, Total amount is dragged to Values and changed to Total Sales (GBP).

+-A line chart to show the sales trend over time is created with the pivot table.
+The chart has  Year (segmented in months) as the x-axis and total sales as the Y-axis.

 **2. Customer Analysis**